voltagead/flaming-ironman/coding-standards/css/readme.md

 Use `padding` instead of `line-height` where possible when applying vertical padding to elements.

-Don't make values and selectors hard to override with unnecessary specificity (watch your nesting levels).

 When indenting Sass, we stick to the same four (4) spaces, and we also leave a blank line before and after the nested ruleset.

-Minimize the use of id's

 `!important` should be the nuclear option.
 Avoid if possible.